Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-By default, DNS records are cahced using the TTL value of a response.
+By default, DNS records are cached using the TTL value of a response.
 If this property recevies a value (in seconds), it will override the TTL for all records.

 ### dns_stale_ttl